 The results also provide insights into the economics of two-sided platforms more broadly.
 Many other industries have shifted transactions online in the past decade.
-In markets characterized by high hassle costs-such as home mortgages or customized services-platforms can deliver substantial price reductions and consumer welfare gains.
-However, the empirical results also show that the magnitude of these welfare gains can differ substantially across consumers when sellers can discriminate on both the extensive margin (selection into bidding) and the intensive margin (bid prices).
-More specifically, the findings indicate that pricesensitive consumers may benefit relatively less from platforms because they attract fewer bids.
+In markets characterized by high hassle costs-such as home mortgages or customized services-platforms

-&lt;sup>2Producer surplus includes gross profits and bid preparation costs.
-I rely on exit survey data to estimate incremental adoption and pollution damages avoided by the ITC.
+2Producer surplus includes gross profits and bid preparation costs.
+I use exit survey data to estimate incremental adoption and avoided pollution damages from the ITC.

-&lt;sup>3See the Connecticut Greenbank's website gosolarct.com operated under CT Legislature's Public Act 11-80.
-The Affordable Care Act established health insurance marketplaces to reduce premiums.
+3See Connecticut Greenbank's website gosolarct.com, under CT Legislature's Act 11-80.

+4The Affordable Care Act established health insurance marketplaces to reduce premiums.